 Insurance coverage for fertility services varies widely from state to state.
 Check with your insurance provider to find out which procedures are covered in your policy.

-Organizations such as Fertile Hope offer financial aid when insurance providers do not cover fertility services.
+Organizations such as LIVESTRONG Fertility offer financial aid when insurance providers do not cover fertility services.

 Concerns about body image and sexuality can be difficult for younger survivors.
 Moreover, early menopause can cause changes that decrease sexual pleasure.
 The long-term health effects of early menopause, such as an increased risk of osteoporosis, can be a worry as well.